 The art of lightsaber dueling – or LudoSport as it’s called in real life – is now a legitimate sporting discipline (no longer just grown men whacking each other with sticks and doing the noises).
 It requires skill and agility, and an allegiance to the Light or Dark Side of The Force.
 Seriously.

 Take Up Muay Thai

-Anyone who’s done boxing training will tell you this is one of the hardest of hardcore workouts there is – incredible cardio, strength, endurance, and coordination.
+Anyone who’s done boxing training will tell you this is one of the hardest of hardcore, martial arts workouts there is – incredible cardio, strength, endurance, coordination, and learning self defense too.
 Muay Thai is the hottest boxing style around, so there’s never been a better time to take it up.

 Dating is changing.
 Between 2005 and 2015, the number of young Americans using online dating jumped from 10 per cent to 27 per cent – a number that’s only going to rise with the near countless number of sites and apps available.
 Which means dating is becoming formulaic: read the profile, swipe, meet for dinner (although a third of people using online dating never even go on dates – how uninspired is that?).
 Meanwhile, the average married couple reports being bored after two years.

 In our hyper-connected world, people are finding it harder to actually connect.
 What we need is some creative and inspiring date night ideas to keep things exciting.

 An app based-treasure hunt that uses GPS to help you find a hidden “cache” of goodies.
 Caches are stashed away in location all around the world.
 Like Pokemon Go, but for adults.